The Blazing World is showing at Sundance London on 31st July and 1st Aug 2021; book tickets here.

-The past twelve months have offered us some brilliant horrors, largely thanks to a wave of stunning female directors.
-We have experienced the ecclesiastical eroticism of Rose Glass’ Saint Maud following its 2019 London Film Festival premiere.
-Plus, Prano Bailey-Bond’s neo-Gothic Censor.
-Meanwhile, Nia DaCosta’s Candyman looks set to emerge from its hive as an unsettling laceration of American socio-political tensions.
-But, there’s another horror wunderkind that’s emerged, burning like a violent flame, and her name is Carlson Young.
+It’s been a phenomenal year for horror, and it’s all thanks to women.
+We started the year with the ecclesiastical eroticism of Rose Glass’ Saint Maud before being treated to Prano Bailey-Bond screaming static neo-Gothic Censor.
+While Nia DaCosta’s Candyman has begun to emerge from its hive and looks to be an unsettling laceration of American socio-political tensions.
+But there’s another horror wunderkind that’s emerged, burning like a violent flame, and her name is Carlson Young.

-Throughout Margaret’s eventual return to her childhood manor, Young constantly seeds and sows doubt into our minds.
-Here, People vanish into thin air, mumble things under their breath, then act as though they’ve been silent; events happen but then unhappen.
-Young sews an unstable and erratic texture, allowing us to understand the psychology of Margaret, taking her internal instability and painting the world using its fractured colours, teaching us to trust nothing, perhaps even Margaret herself.
-As Margaret’s friends perform beneath a tarp of blue velvet, there are shades of a Lynchian influence, sheltered by this strangely anachronistic space out of time.
-There’s a profound sense of the uncanny, as everything begins to feel ever-so-slightly off yet frighteningly real – are there clues to the nature of this place, are we in a fantasy or a reality?
+Throughout Margaret’s eventual return to her childhood manor, Young constantly seeds and sows doubt into our minds with her schizophrenic editing.
+People vanish into thin air, mumble things under their breath, and then act as though they’ve been silent; events happen but then unhappen.
+Young sews an unstable and erratic texture into us, allowing us to understand the psychology of Margaret, taking her inner instability and painting the world using its fractured colours, teaching us to trust nothing, perhaps even Margaret herself.
+There are shades of a Lynchian influence as Margaret’s friends perform beneath a tarp of blue velvet, sheltered by this strangely anachronistic space out of time.
+There’s a profound sense of the uncanny as everything begins to feel ever-so-slightly off yet frighteningly real – are there clues to the nature of this place?
+Are we in a fantasy or a reality?

-Once Margaret finally traverses into The Blazing World itself, Young takes us on a poisoned fairy-tale, a Pan’s Labyrinth of trauma.
-Here, fractured reflections of her home and her loved ones spit hatred and seek violence against her.
+Once Margaret finally traverses into The Blazing World itself, Young takes us on a poisoned fairy-tale, a Pan’s Labyrinth of trauma – fractured reflections of her home and her loved ones spit hatred and seek violence against her.
 It feels like a children’s storybook has been warped and twisted, leaving unsettling frays and marks upon its once comforting pages.
-Her trauma has manifested itself into something far beyond her, growing powerfully monstrous as it seeks to imprison her, consuming her whole.
+Her trauma has manifested itself into something far beyond herself, growing powerfully monstrous as it seeks to imprison her, consuming her whole.
 Young is able to convey a woman reduced to child-like terror, confronting her own darkest shadows as they walk and talk in front of her.
-We become witness to some breath-taking landscapes; an endless desert, a deathly intoxicating crypt, a pained purgatory of neon light.
+We become witness to some breathtaking landscapes; an endless desert, a deathly intoxicating crypt, and a pained purgatory of neon light.